Save Battery Park City's Trees

 Also contact these officials

 These leaders have direct influence over BPCA or the federal rules it cites — but only accept messages through their websites.
-Take 2 minutes to send each one a note asking them to intervene.
+Tap a button to open a popup with the ready-to-send message, copy it, then open that office's contact form.

 Sources